Highlights of DPMA's History

 In May 2015, DPMA's first Executive Director was hired.

-In April, 2017, the first employee to retire from DPMA.
+In April, 2017, the first employee retired from DPMA.

-DPMA became incorporated.
+In 2019, DPMA became incorporated.
 DPMA, Inc. was now a nonprofit corporation under Georgia law.
-In